Snappy for Windows

 PM> Install-Package Snappy.NET

 Alternatively, you can download plain 7-Zip archive of the DLLs.
-Sources are available via Bitbucket repository. .NET code and underlying native libraries are distributed under BSD license.
+Sources are available from GitHub and Bitbucket. .NET code and underlying native libraries are distributed under BSD license.

 After downloading the library, your can use the Snappy namespace:

 You will gain access to low-level